cameyer260/docuquery/README-dev.md

 # Dev Notes – DocuQuery

 ### Current Focus
-- Finish nextauth implementation
-- Get the signin/signup UI pages done
+- configure the signin/signup page
-- Configure auth providers
+- start using the if user signed in show this else show this logic through all the pages
 - Deploy to vps (dont forget to copy .env vars over)

 ### Remember